 • Installed rough-in for fire suppression system,

-• Constructed an outbuilding, blessed with the name St. Juvenaly, to house a mechanical room, fire suppression equipment, and a restroom and gift shop.
+• Constructed an outbuilding, blessed with the name St. Juvenaly, to house a mechanical room, fire suppression equipment, and a restroom and gift shop, and

-We also look forward to continuing preservation work on the roof of the church, restoring the bell tower, developing a museum in the Narthex of the church, and completing the theft prevention system.
+We are continuing preservation work on the roof of the church, restoring the bell tower, developing a museum in the Narthex of the church, and completing a theft prevention system.